IBM/janusgraph-operator/articles/janusgraph-certification.md

 # Certifying Janusgraph Image

-In this tutorial, we will learn about how to prepare and certify your JanusGraph container so that you could deploy Janusgraph Operator to RedHat OpenShift.
+In this tutorial, we will learn about how to prepare and certify your JanusGraph Operator so that you could deploy Janusgraph Operator to RedHat OpenShift market place or at https://operatorhub.io.

-## Requirements for certification

-The <a href="https://developer.ibm.com/learningpaths/universal-application-image/design-universal-image/#1-build-your-uai-from-a-ubi" target="_blank">Design, build, and deploy universal application image</a> learning path details key elements you need to include in your image in order for it to pass Red Hat certification.
-These include:

-* <a href="https://developer.ibm.com/learningpaths/universal-application-image/design-universal-image/#1-build-your-uai-from-a-ubi" target="_blank">Choose a certified image, preferably a UBI</a> to ensure your image is from a secure registry and certified on its own.
-* <a href="https://developer.ibm.com/learningpaths/universal-application-image/design-universal-image/#3-embed-identifying-information-inside-your-image" target="_blank">Embed identifying information into your image</a> so that your users can know exactly what's included in the image.
-* <a href="https://developer.ibm.com/learningpaths/universal-application-image/design-universal-image/#4-add-license-information-to-an-image" target="blank">Add appropriate license information</a> that clearly define the licenses that govern the use of the software it contains.
-This information should be an immutable part of the image that cannot be separated.
-* <a href="https://developer.ibm.com/learningpaths/universal-application-image/design-universal-image/#2-design-the-image-to-run-as-a-non-root-user-id">Design the image to run as a non-root user ID</a> so that if the process breaks out of the container, its access on the host machine is much more limited.
-* <a href="https://developer.ibm.com/learningpaths/universal-application-image/design-universal-image/#5-build-your-image-with-the-latest-security-updates" target="_blank">Build your image with the latest security updates</a> to ensure your image includes the additional dependencies or packages that the image requires.
-Refer to Red Hat's documentation for information on how to choose packages and dependencies that are safe:
-    * <a href="https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html-single/building_running_and_managing_containers/index#using-appstream-runtime-images_adding-software-to-a-running-ubi-container" target="_blank" rel="noopener noreferrer nofollow">Using Application Stream runtime images</a>
-    * <a href="https://www.redhat.com/sysadmin/rpm-gpg-verify-packages" target="_blank" rel="noopener noreferrer nofollow">How to verify Linux packages before installing them</a>
+If you want to learn more about operator certification, you can click the link [here](https://github.ibm.com/TT-ISV-org/operator/blob/main/certification/cert-info.md).

 # Prerequisites

 * Follow the prerequisite steps as mentioned in the [Program Prerequisites](https://redhat-connect.gitbook.io/partner-guide-for-red-hat-openshift-and-container/program-on-boarding/prerequisites).
 These prerequisites are part of [Certification Workflow](https://redhat-connect.gitbook.io/partner-guide-for-red-hat-openshift-and-container/program-on-boarding/certification-workflow).

 The certification of an operator is done in 3 stages as follows:
-1. JanusGraph container image certification
+1. JanusGraph container image certification.
-1. JanusGraph operator image certification
+1. JanusGraph operator image certification.
-1. JanusGraph operator bundle image certification
+1. JanusGraph operator bundle image certification.
+1. Preview in OperatorHub (Optional).

 ## 1. JanusGraph container image certification
 ### Steps